 Snapwire Snaps add 7 new photos every 7 days.
 Photos are searchable and are distributed under the Creative Commons Zero license.
 Don’t get it confused with the main Snapwire site, which includes shots you need to pay for.

 Jay Mantri offers some unique photos across a range of subjects, all of which he takes himself.
 If you like more abstract shots, this site could be for you.
 All photos are distributed under the Creative Commons Zero license, with new pictures from Jay’s collection added periodically.

 The free photo sites above are by no means exhaustive, but these are my own personal favourites and some of the best and most reliable sites out there for high quality, high resolution, free stock photos.

-You’ll no doubt build up your own personal favourites and if you decide you do want some more sites to explore, here are a few additional sites you might want to check out.
+You’ll no doubt build up your own personal favourites and if you decide you do want some more sites to explore, here are a few additional quality sites to check out.